rapidsai/raft/README.md

 ```

 ### Source

+The easiest way to build RAFT from source is to use the `build.sh` script at the root of the repository,
+1. create an environment with the RAFT dependencies: `conda env create --name raft_dev -f conda/environments/raft_dev_cuda11.5.yml`
+2. run the build script from the repository root: `./build.sh pyraft libraft --compile-libs`

 The [Build](BUILD.md) instructions contain more details on building RAFT from source and including it in downstream projects.
 You can also find a more comprehensive version of the above CPM code snippet the [Building RAFT C++ from source](BUILD.md#build_cxx_source) guide.